nordic-institute/REST-adapter-service/documentation/Setting-up-Development-Environment.md

 Opening the project in IDEA.

-* Install Lombok plugin and Maven integration plugin, if you have not done it yet
+* Install Lombok plugin and Gradle integration plugin, if you have not done it yet
-* File -> New project from existing sources -> Choose pom.xml
+* File -> New project from existing sources -> Choose gradle.build.kts
 * Rest of the options can be left at defaults
-* Run maven task spring-boot:run to start up Rest Adapter
+* Run gradle task ./gradlew bootRun to start up Rest Adapter

 Once started up, Rest Adapter landing page can be found at `http://localhost:8080/rest-adapter-service/`